FastRobotsCornell/FastRobots-2025/docs/labs/Lab2.md

    - How accurate is your accelerometer?
 You may want to do a two-point calibration (i.e., measure the output at either end of the range, and calculate the conversion factor such that the final output matches the expected output).
 2. The accelerometer is noisy, especially when you run the RC car in its proximity.
 Record some of this data, and analyze the noise in the frequency spectrum.
    - Here's a helpful tutorial to do a [Fourier Transform in Python](https://alphabold.com/fourier-transform-in-python-vibration-analysis/)
-   - Use this analysis to guide your choice of a complimentary low pass filter cut off frequency (recall implementation details from the [lecture](../lectures/FastRobots-4-IMU.pdf)).
-Discuss how the choice of cut off frequency affects the output.
-   - If there's little noise, check out the information on the chip and reason about why that might be.
-(Note, this may differ between kits)
 3. Include a graph of Fourier Transform of your accelerometer data.
 Reason about what a good cutoff frequency is.
-   - Think about the sample rate of your accelerometer.
+   - Use this analysis to guide your choice of a low pass filter cut off frequency (recall implementation details from the [lecture](../lectures/FastRobots-4-IMU.pdf)).
+Discuss how the choice of cut-off frequency affects the output.
+   - If there's little noise, check out the information on the chip and reason about why that might be.
+(Note, this may differ between kits).
    - Try inducing vibrational noice by setting your IMU on the lable and hitting the table (gently) with your hand or a text book.
-(Just enough to vibrate the table)
+(Just enough to vibrate the table).
 4. Implement a simple lowpass filter on your accelerometer data.
-   - Demonstrate (graph) the original signal vs the low pass filter.
+   - Demonstrate (graph) the original signal and the filtered signal.

 ### Gyroscope

 1. Use the equations from class to compute pitch, roll, and yaw angles from the gyroscope.
    - Compare your output to the pitch, roll, and yaw values from the accelerometer and the filtered response.
 Describe how they differ.
    - Try adjusting the sampling frequency to see how it changes the accuracy of your estimated angles.
-2. Use a complimentary filter to compute an estimate of pitch and roll which is both accurate and stable.
+2. Use a complementary filter to compute an estimate of pitch and roll which is both accurate and stable.
 Demonstrate its working range and accuracy, and that it is not susceptible to drift or quick vibrations.

 ### Sample Data